 Independent contractors are faced with increasing risks (insurances, liabilities, IRS, taxes, lawsuits, etc) while flying.
 Accidents happen … a slip and fall on a wet hangar floor, an automobile accident in a provided rental car, or and inflight injury.
 Typically, flight department insurance policies are designed not to cover non-employees.
 Also, many operators now demand “insulation” and protection from independent contract liabilities.

 Therefore, it is recommended if you are planning on being an independent contractor you should be registered with a national business aviation staffing company where you are fully protected with Workers Compensation and Liability Insurances, payroll and expenses, and Federal/State tax liabilities.
 Staffing companies do not “hire” unless they are recruiting for a specific client or are adding to their existing dispatch pool of crewmembers.
 Registering with these types of companies allows you to be in their database for referencing, dispatch and/or placement but no guarantees of usage.
 It’s a matter of supply and demand per their clients.

 No fees apply for registering with any legitimate business aviation staffing agency.
 If you encounter any agencies that require you to pay any fees to register – avoid them!
 Again, you are welcome to contact and submit your resumes to these agencies but typically it will go no further than placing your resume in a large file until you have some experience or they have a need.

-All of the above information provided is an excerpt from trainDAVINCI’s monthly 1-day career workshop The Professional You.
+All of the above information provided is an excerpt from trainDAVINCI’s career workshop, The Professional You.